jmilbauer/rainbow/README.md

 ## Installation and Usage

 No installation needed.
-Just open the HTML file, and start annotating.
+Just open the HTML file and start annotating.
-You'll have to manage data yourself, though.
-So this is best for small annotation workloads.
+You will have to manage data yourself, so this is best for small annotation workloads, design iteration, or as a basis for more complex UIs.

 ## Goals